100% Bolivian Fair Trade Organic (FTO) Cascara Tea

-2019 was our fifth consecutive year offering Bolivian organic Cascara (AKA Sultana).
-We are sold out.
-The 2020 crop will be arriving in December 2020.
+2020 is our sixth consecutive year offering Bolivian organic Cascara (AKA Sultana).
+We are sold out!
+The 2020 crop will be arriving in January/February 2021.

 Cascara, or coffee cherry tea, is an herbal tea made from the dried berries (also called cherries, or guindas) of the coffee plant.
 The Spanish word cáscara means "husk".
 In Bolivia, it is also known as sultana, and is commonly consumed as a tea.
 It can be mixed with sticks of cinnamon for enhanced flavor and additional anti-oxidants.
 It has now become a highly appreciated specialty tea.
 This bag contains 4 oz. of un-roasted, un-ground cascara berries.

 Coffee cherries contain caffeine, as does the tea, at about a quarter of the caffeine level of brewed coffee.
 The taste of coffee cherry tea is different from coffee, though: sweet and cherry flavored and very pleasant.
 Our Bolivian cascara tea has an effervescent, citric acidity.
 The taste of sweet lemon comes across throughout.
 It also has hints of chocolate and vanilla.
 The aroma is of tropical fruits, raisins, and is very intense.